November 11, 2021

 Last, investors have increasingly been flocking to safe havens.
 During the pandemic, gold prices topped $2,000 per ounce and hit its all-time high.
 Silver broke $28 per ounce for the first time as an unprecedented amount of money was invested in the commodity.
 At the time of writing, Bitcoin - now considered by many to be a safe haven asset alternative - is holding a $1 trillion market cap and is within 10% of its all-time high.
 With only 16% of full-time workers stating they believe the pandemic has forced them to delay plans to retire, many investors are being patient and putting their money into safer opportunities.

-If there’s one investing opportunity that encapsulates the post-pandemic world, it’s farmland.
-Farmland is one of the most historically stable investment opportunities.
-Not only dose it provide recurring annual cash flow from crops, it has appreciated in value almost every year since World War II.
-It’s also a great diversification tool, as farmland is negatively correlated to stocks, bonds, and Treasury bills.
+In the wake of the pandemic, farmland has emerged as a compelling investment opportunity.
+Known for its long-term stability, farmland offers recurring annual cash flow from crops and has appreciated in value nearly every year since World War II.
+As a diversification tool, farmland is negatively correlated to stocks, bonds, and Treasury bills, making it a valuable asset for balancing portfolios.

 Click here to see farmland's historical performance, visit our FAQ to learn more about investing with FarmTogether, or get started today by visiting ways to invest.